25 over-the-top Christmas displays from across America

 Gardens Aglow in Boothbay, Maine

 With more than 750,000 lights, Gardens Aglow in Boothbay, Maine, is the state's brightest and biggest holiday light display.
-The 14-acre Coastal Maine Botanical Gardens transform into a mesmerizing, twinkling spectacle for the festive season.
-Tickets run from $10 per child for botanical garden members to $48 for a family of four with two adults and two children.
+During the festive season, 14 acres of the Coastal Maine Botanical Gardens transform into a mesmerizing, twinkling spectacle.
+Tickets run from around $10 per child for botanical garden members to $54 for a family of four with two adults and two children.

 Christmas on Knob Hill in San Marcos, California

 For more than 30 years, Bill Gilfillen on Knob Hill Road in San Marcos, California, has been lighting up San Diego County.
 About 10,000 visitors come from all over Southern California to check out the displays Gilfillen has been putting on since the late '80s, growing to more than 80,000 lights, 100 plastic figures, 80 snowmen, and 100 candy canes—and the list goes on and on.
-Typically, Christmas lovers can check it out free of cost from Black Friday through New Year's Eve, but in 2023, Gilfillen, the 85-year-old man known to locals as "Mr. Christmas," is taking a break due to surgery, according to Fox 5 San Diego.
+Typically, Christmas lovers can check it out free of cost from Black Friday through New Year's Eve, but you'll have to check the website to see whether the event will run this year.

 Miracle on 34th Street in Hampden in Baltimore, Maryland